Chapter 22 Back to the Monolith

 The above confirms that our trading strategy works - we have successfully integrated the naive app.
 Things will be easier from now on.

-Now, we will update the new(copied/renamed) files one by one.
+Now, we will update the newly copied and renamed files one by one.

 We will start with exchange/order.ex, where we will update the module name:

-This file got overwritten by the contents from the data_warehoure app - we just need to update the module name:
+This file got overwritten by the contents from the data_warehouse app - we just need to update the module name:

 This module uses tons of other modules, including Repo - we need to update all of these: